codio/site/source/docs/classes/monitor/grading.html.md

 [Click here](https://vimeo.com/165275339) if you'd like to watch a quick video overview.

 ### The grading process
-Once students have completed their assignments, they should notify the teacher of completion by going to the **Education->Mark as completed** menu item within the IDE.
+Once students have completed their assignments, they should notify the teacher of completion by going to the **Education->Mark as Completed** menu item within the IDE.
 The teacher is then able to see whose project is ready to be graded (see below image with completion status circled left).

 You can access the student's code from the same screen by clicking on the arrow on the extreme right (see below image with arrows circled right).
 You can then review the code.